Types of Meditation

 Heart Rhythm Meditation

 We hope this will act as a starting point for your mindfulness development.
-Meditation is only half the story.
+However, meditation is only half the story.
 Lead a healthy lifestyle with diet and exercise in addition to wellness practices.
 You will see an almost instant increase in quality of life.
 Start easy, with audio based meditation from iDoser.com and expand into energy healing, breath therapy, and more.
 As always, share your results in the comments and let us know what techniques you use.